autobrr/netronome/README.md

 <h1 align="center">Netronome</h1>

 Netronome (short for Network Metronome) is a modern network speed testing and monitoring tool built with Go and React.
-It provides a clean web interface for running network performance tests and visualizing results, measuring your network performance with metronome-like precision.
+It provides a clean web interface for running network speed tests and visualizing results, measuring your network performance with metronome-like precision.

 <p align="center">
   <img src=".github/assets/netronome.png" alt="Netronome">